 The Department does not anticipate changes to the current system of applying for and receiving reservations to hunt on wildlife areas and federal refuges through the Automated License Data System (ALDS).
 To fill vacancies created by reservation holders who are absent at check-in the morning of a shoot day, the Department utilizes in-person lotteries or first-come-first-served (FCFS) waiting lists.
 The Department will implement the following changes to in-person lottery and FCFS procedures for the 2020-21 waterfowl season:

-- Hunters will be allowed to apply for a lottery or FCFS entry at only one state wildlife area or federal refuge per day.
+- Hunters will be allowed to apply for only one in-person lottery/FCFS list per shoot day.